Burmese-AI/Myanmar_Now_Crawler/README.md

 ## Concerns

-### Loading time
+### Loading Time
-If you use this telegram bot or [this deployed web](https://newscrawler-1.onrender.com/), loading time can be very long.
+Using this Telegram bot or [this deployed web application](https://newscrawler-1.onrender.com/) may result in long loading times.

-### Perhaps out of memory error
+### Potential Out of Memory Error
-i
+Crawling data with depth options [2, 3] in the Telegram bot or [this deployed web application](https://newscrawler-1.onrender.com/) may lead to server errors due to memory limitations.